NigelFell/milestone-project1/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the benefits of regular dog grooming and a friendly mobile dog grooming service.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a large animated hero image with some cover text, then as the user scrolls down there's an ethos section communicating the benefits of regular dog grooming, a map indicating the area covered by the mobile service and finally a footer with social media links.
-        2. The main points are made immediately with the hero image
+        2. The main points are made immediately with the hero image and ethos section.
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. The user has several choices to learn more about the organisation.
+They can click on a navigation bar menu option to access a page.
+Or they can scroll down the page to view the ethos section, area covered map and footer with social media links that they can access.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.